RRisto/ettvotted/README.md

 # ettevotted
 - Scrape list of companies from the websites
-- Clean data
+- Clean data  (registrikood, ärinimi, e-mail, telefon, koduleht)
-- Save data
+- Save data (.csv)
 - Analyse and compare data with other indicators
 - Visualize data